EdDataScienceEES/tutorial-HeleneEngler/index.md

   <img src="https://user-images.githubusercontent.com/91228202/145286937-c6a575be-5c3f-4a1c-82d9-846114322ffe.png" />
 <p align="center"> *Figure 1.
 Distribution of plant height(m).* </p>

 We can see that the data is not normally distributed, but strongly right skewed.
-To deal with this we can log the data, which removes oftentimes skewdness (if you want to know more about what log transformation does to your data and why it removes a skew, you can read the paper by Feng at al. 2014 in the [resources folder]()).
+To deal with this we can log the data, which removes oftentimes skewdness (if you want to know more about what log transformation does to your data and why it removes a skew, you can read the paper by Feng at al. 2014 in the [literature folder](https://github.com/EdDataScienceEES/tutorial-HeleneEngler/tree/master/Literature) of the connected repository).

 ```
 # Log transforming data, to achieve normal distribution